klaviyo/klaviyo-swift-sdk/README.md

   * Specify a name and other configuration details for your app extension.
   * Click Finish.

-> ⚠️ By default the deployment target of your notification service extension might be the latest iOS version and not the minimum you want to support.
-This may cause push notifications to not show the attached media on devices whose iOS versions are lower than the deployment target of the notification service extension. ⚠️
+ > ⚠️ The deployment target of your notification service extension defaults to the latest iOS version.
+ > If this exceeds your app's minimum supported iOS version, push notifications may not display attached media on older devices.
+ > To avoid this, ensure the extension's minimum deployment target matches that of your app. ⚠️

 ### Collecting Push Tokens